seecloud/docs/docs/quickstart.rst

        * QEMU-KVM 2.5
        * GnuPG 1.4

+       The building environment must have an Internet access.

    * - Base operating system for the ISO image
      - CentOS 7 or Ubuntu 16.04 x64.